Syfy Insider Exclusive

 Nolan's preference for employing practical effects wherever possible is nothing new.
 Like the feuding magicians in The Prestige, he is always looking for the most effective way to pull off a grand illusion and trick the audience into believing what they are seeing is the genuine article.
 Cinema, after all, is a medium of artifice, and while digital tools are constantly evolving, they become obsolete just as fast.
 What passed as groundbreaking CGI 20 years ago is laughable by today's standards.
 On the other hand, "older" movies like Star Wars, The Thing, Gremlins, and The Fly remain timeless because of their tangible, hand-crafted set pieces.
 Not only do they feel more authentic, but a director will generally get a better performance out of the film's cast if they're given something they can react to in real time.

-Nowhere is Nolan's commitment to practical artistry more apparent than in 2010's Inception (also streaming on Peacock), a film all about realizing the limitless potential of the human imagination and, as many have pointed out over the years, an allegory for the filmmaking process itself.
+Nowhere is Nolan's commitment to practical artistry more apparent than in 2010's Inception (now streaming on Peacock), a film all about realizing the limitless potential of the human imagination and, as many have pointed out over the years, an allegory for the filmmaking process itself.
 Of course, some digital fakery would be required to make the ambitious project a reality, but that always came second, as a way to enhance what had already been achieved in-camera.

 Take, for instance, the memorable sequence in which a Parisian street begins to explode all around Cobb (Leonardo DiCaprio) and Ariadne (Elliott Page).
 The destruction was not a post-production afterthought.
 Both DiCaprio and Page were present at the cafe while Special Effects Supervisor Chris Corbould rigged air cannons to shoot real, albeit harmless, debris around them. “[They were in] their own little safety area, where even the paper cup on the table didn’t move," Corbould explains in the featurette embedded above.